Kowal Sentry Integration for Magento 2

 Enable Backend Monitoring

-Yesenables backend monitoringNobackend will not send errors or traces to Sentry
+Yes: enables backend monitoringNo: the backend does not send errors and traces to Sentry

 Backend DSN